mahmoodhamdi/task_manager_app/README.md

 # Task Manager App

 Task Manager App is an open-source Flutter application designed to help users manage their tasks efficiently and collaboratively.
 The app includes robust features such as user authentication, task CRUD operations, real-time updates across devices, calendar integration, and comprehensive state management.
 It is designed to be free and ad-free, ensuring a seamless user experience without distractions.
+"The app is currently in progress and not complete yet."
 ## 🌟 Features Overview

 - [x] 🔄 **CI/CD Setup**